Skip to content

 Moreover, you can wave goodbye to slow, indeterminate immigration processing.
 Canada’s flagship immigration system, known as Express Entry, provides exactly that — a way to be living and working in Canada as a permanent resident within a few months of beginning the process.
 And if you want to move to Canada from the USA even sooner, there may be a way to do that; the Global Talent Stream provides a two-week processing standard for eligible applicants coming to Canada on a work permit, and other temporary work permit options may also be available depending on your situation.

-Moving from the USA to Canada: Permanent residence
+Moving from the USA to Canada: Permanent Residence

 Express Entry